Luc Besson biography

 Busy writing and producing other people's films, it was six years before Besson's next movie, Angel-A (2005) was released.
 It received mixed reviews and because it was in French, was not a hit at the North American box office.

-Besson has three daughters with his current wife, Virginie, as well as a daughter from his first marriage.
-He was also briefly married (a little over a year) to Milla Jovovich, who starred in several of his movies.
+Luc Besson has five children, including three daughters with his fourth wife, Virginie Besson-Silla, as well as a daughter from his first marriage and a daughter from his second marriage.
+In the late 1990s, he was married to actress Milla Jovovich, who starred in several of his movies.

 He has recovered from his long-ago accident and can now dive again.